carriercomm/TrafficTracker/README.md

 Download and install <a href"http://nodejs.org/">Nodejs</a>.

-<pre><strong>Please note: </strong> Nodejs is very version-sensitive.
+<strong>Please note: </strong> Nodejs is very version-sensitive.
 TrafficTracker has been developed with the version v0.10.13.
-Working with different versions is not supported, and there may be some funny errors due to that. </pre>
+Working with different versions is not supported, and there may be some funny errors due to that.

 Secondly, install npm and libraries needed for TrafficTracker.